Chaos-Assisted Long-Range Tunneling for Quantum Simulation

-\textit{Model.--} We consider an experimental situation similar to \cite{Arnal2020}, that is to say a dilute condensate of cold atoms subjected to an optical lattice whose intensity is modulated periodically in time.
-Using dimensionless variables \cite{NoteAdim}, the dynamics is governed by the Hamiltonian
+\textit{Model.--} We consider an experimental situation similar to \cite{Arnal2020}, i.e. a condensate of cold atoms in an optical lattice whose intensity is time-modulated periodically \cite{PhysRevE.49.70,Mouchet2001,Hensinger2001,Steck2001,Steck2002,PhysRevA.94.043621}.
+As in \cite{Arnal2020}, we assume a low density such that interactions are negligible.
+Using dimensionless variables \cite{NoteAdim}, the dynamics is given by the single particle Hamiltonian

-Here $\gamma$ is the dimensionless depth of the optical lattice and $\varepsilon$ the amplitude of modulation.
-Importantly, the effective Planck constant $\heff = -i [x,p]=2\omega_L/\omega$ can be tuned experimentally ($\omega$ being the modulation angular frequency and $\omega_L$ is related to the lattice characteristic energy $E_L=\hbar\omega_L$).
-This Hamiltonian has a dimensionless time period $T=2\pi$ and spatial period $\lambda=2\pi$.
-Besides the choice of this model, our conclusions are valid for almost any modulation waveform (including phase modulation and kicked potentials).
+$\gamma$ is the dimensionless depth of the optical lattice and $\varepsilon$ the modulation amplitude, with dimensionless time period $T=2\pi$ and spatial period $\lambda=2\pi$.
+The effective Planck constant $\heff = -i [x,p]=2E_L/h\nu$ can be tuned experimentally ($\nu$ is the modulation frequency and $E_L=h^2/2 m d^2$ a lattice characteristic energy, with $d$ the lattice spacing and $m$ the atomic mass).
+Beyond this model, our results are valid for almost any modulation waveform (e.g. phase modulation or kicked potentials).

-\textit{Semiclassical picture.--} The classical dynamics of this time-periodic system is best understood through a stroboscopic phase space, using the values of $(x, p)$ at each period of the modulation $t=j T$, $j$ integer.
+\textit{Semiclassical picture.--} The classical dynamics of this time-periodic system is best viewed through a stroboscopic phase space, using values of $(x, p)$ at each modulation period $t=j T$, $j$ integer.
 For $\varepsilon=0$, the system is integrable.
-When $\varepsilon$ increases, chaos develops close to the separatrix, forming a chaotic sea which surrounds regular islands of oscillating orbits centered around the stable points ($x=2n\pi$, $p=0$, $n$ an integer) of the potential wells, see Fig.~\ref{fig:principle}.
+When $\varepsilon$ increases, chaos develops, forming a chaotic sea which surrounds regular islands of orbits centered on the stable points ($x=2n\pi$, $p=0$, $n$ an integer) of the potential wells, see Fig.~\ref{fig:principle}.
 At $\varepsilon=0$, with no chaotic sea, tunneling essentially occurs between adjacent wells, and the system can be described for deep optical lattices by an effective tight-binding Hamiltonian with nearest-neighbor hopping.
 Our main objective is to describe in a similar way the modulated system, a dynamical, spatially periodic lattice of $N$ regular islands indexed by $n\in [\![ 0,N-1 ]\!]$, surrounded by a chaotic sea.